Precise and reliable analysis using laboratory spectrophotometry

 - Light sources : Deuterium lamps for UV, halogen lamps for visible and IR.

-- Spectral resolution : Between 0.1 and 5 nm depending on the required precision.
+- Spectral resolution : Between 0.1 and 5 nm depending on the required accuracy.

 - Detectors : Photodiodes, CCD sensors or array detectors for sensitive and precise measurements.

-- Analysis modes : Absorbance, transmission, concentration, enzyme kinetics.
+- Analysis methods : Absorbance, transmission, concentration, enzyme kinetics.

 - Interpretation software : Intuitive interface for data acquisition and processing, with calibration and quantitative analysis options.